Denmads/developer-robot-battle/readme.md

 To run the client use the following command:
 `python -m client.main`

+### Settings
+Ip and port settings for the server can be changed in _client/settings.json_.

 ## Server
 To run the server use the following command:
 `python -m server.main`